armandofox/armandofox.github.io/_pages/music-theater/theaters.md

 house doing a mix of plays and musicals; the same "come see a show with your friends and neighbors" ambience as Altarena Playhouse.
 Disclaimer: I've worked there on a couple of shows.
 And I will again.

+**[Shotgun Players](shotgunplayers.org)**, performing at the Ashby Stage, right next to Ashby BART.
+Reliably good plays and musicals;
+their 2022-2023 production of _Natasha and Pierre and the Great Comet of 1812_ was deservedly highly praised (I can't say I love the material, but their production was top notch).

+**[Stage 1 Theater](stage1theatre.org)**, Newark.
+They don't have a fixed venue, and their programming and production values have been hit or miss, but their recent (2022) production of _Joseph_ ("a bilingual production in English and ASL", featuring a Deaf lead actor) was excellent.

 # On the Peninsula